 Giant nuclear waste dump in Pennsylvania set to be dug up after decades of lawsuits and public outcry

-After decades of cancer cases and public outcry, the federal government this week will begin the long-awaited cleanup of a nuclear waste dump in Armstrong County.
+After decades of cancer cases and public outcry, the federal government this week will begin the long-awaited cleanup of a nuclear waste dump in Armstrong County, Pennsylvania.

-The site in Apollo was a dumping ground for hundreds of 55-gallon drums containing radioactive nuclear waste.
-But come this week, a half-billion-dollar project to safely remove it will finally begin.
+The site in Apollo served as a dumping ground for hundreds of 55-gallon drums containing radioactive nuclear waste.

+Now, after decades of protests, cancer cases and multi-million-dollar class action settlements, this week the U.S. Army Corps of Engineers will begin the massive job of cleaning it up.

-The U.S. Army Corps of Engineers gave KDKA an exclusive look at the painstaking, intensive and expensive process to rid the site of radioactive waste in Armstrong County.
+The U.S. Army Corps of Engineers gave KDKA an exclusive look at the painstaking, intensive and expensive process to rid the site of radioactive waste.

 "We're beginning active remediation," said Col. Nicholas Melin, commander of the U.S. Army Corps of Engineers Pittsburgh District.
 "The movement of waste material from here all the way out to Utah, where it will go into permanent storage."